Peking opera: Etymology

 "Peking opera" is the English term for the art form; the term entered the Oxford English Dictionary in 1953.
 "Beijing opera" is a more recent equivalent.

 In China, the art form has been known by many names at different times and places.
-The earliest Chinese name, Pihuang, was a combination of the xipi and erhuang melodies.
+The earliest Chinese name, Píhuáng (皮黄), was a combination of the xipi and erhuang melodies.
 As it increased in popularity, its name became Jingju or Jingxi, which reflected its start in the capital city (京 (Jīng)).
-From 1927 to 1949, when Beijing was known as Beiping, Peking opera was known as Pingxi or Pingju to reflect this change.
+From 1927 to 1949, when Beijing was known as Beiping (Běipíng (北平)), Peking opera was known as Pingxi or Pingju to reflect this change.
 Finally, with the establishment of the People's Republic of China in 1949, the name of the capital city was reverted to Beijing, and the formal name of this theatre in mainland China was established as Jingju.
 The Taiwanese name for this type of opera, Guoju, or "national opera", reflects disputes over the true seat of the Chinese government.